iobroker-community-adapters/ioBroker.doorbird/README.md

 -   (Schmakus) Re-new with adapter creator
 -   (Schmakus) Changed snapshot handling!
 Find snapshot at ioBroker Files now!
--   (Schmakus) Support take snapshot manually
+-   (Schmakus) Support take snapshot manually has been added
--   (Schmakus) Support light-On
+-   (Schmakus) Support for light-On has been added

 ### 0.2.0 (2023-06-25)